Agent OS

 The Team

 Creative director turned AI-native builder.
 15+ years in brand strategy, product design, and startup operations across SF and LA.
-Started building with AI 8 months ago and now operates at a pace that would require a 15-20 person traditional team.
-Crosses domains freely (design, engineering, AI, crypto, creator economy, CRM, hospitality) while AI agents handle specialist execution.
+Building Braintied full-time since late 2024 and operating at a pace that would require a 15-20 person traditional team.
+Crosses domains freely (design, engineering, AI systems, creator economy, CRM, hospitality, venture studio) while AI agents handle specialist execution.

 Operates autonomously across the entire portfolio.
 Manages social accounts, builds infrastructure, deploys code, writes documentation, conducts research, orchestrates sub-agents.
 Has its own personality, opinions, and decision-making authority.
 Disagrees with the founder when warranted.
-Runs on OpenClaw with hundreds of MCP tools and direct access to production systems.
+Runs on OpenClaw with a deep MCP tool library and direct access to production systems.

 This thesis page?
 Nex contributed.
-The infrastructure audit running across 20+ products?
+The infrastructure audit running across the portfolio?
 Nex orchestrated it.
 The autonomous agent framework powering everything?
 Nex helped design it.

 Nex is Braintied’s AI co-founder.
 Each product also gets its own AI co-founder, specialized in that domain.